rcodin/polymage/sandbox/apps/python/multigrid/README.md

 **Required Parameters**

-The following parameters can be changed in the Makefile for each benchmark.
+The various configurations as mentioned in the paper can be obtained by variying the following parameters in the Makefile.

  1. Multigrid Cycle (V / W) : CYCLE='V'